Internal audit functions

 • receive timely and independent advice about their governance, risk and control framework from an independent audit and risk committee.

-The NSW Office of Local Government has produced Internal Audit Guidelines (2010) for local councils under s 23A of the Local Government Act 1993 (“the LGA”).
+The NSW Office of Local Government has produced Guidelines for Risk Management and Internal Audit for Local Government in NSW (2023) for local councils under s 23A of the Local Government Act 1993 (“the LGA”).
 Councils are required to take guidelines issued under this section of the LGA into consideration before exercising any of their functions.
 The guidelines describe internal audit as a key mechanism to assist councils manage risk and improve efficiency and effectiveness.
 They also state that an audit committee is “a crucial component of corporate governance [and] is fundamental to assisting the General Manager and council with their oversight function to: ensure all key controls are operating effectively...”.[1]

 On 30 August 2016, the Local Government Amendment (Governance and Planning) Act 2016 was assented to and requires councils to establish an audit, risk and improvement committee to review operations such as compliance and risk management.[2]